 It is imperative that rope reel or coil rotates as rope unwinds.
 If coil or reel does not rotate the wire will be twisted as it is uncoiled and kinking will result.
-A kinked rope is unsafe and must be removed from service.
+A kinked rope may be damaged and unsafe for maximum service.

-b) Before removing the old rope, refer to reeving diagram, Figure 5-5.
+b) Before removing the old rope, refer to reeving diagram, Figures 5-5a & 5-5b.
 To assist with re-reeving your hoist, refer to the reeving diagram and corresponding paragraph that describes the reeving procedure.